-My incredible second day in God’s Own Country, Kerala, India, continued at the beautiful Varkala Beach!
+My incredible second day in God’s Own Country, Kerala, India, continued at the beautiful Varkala Beach north of Trivandrum!
 Come along with me as my boy Vishnu and I check out a wild paraglider on the cliffs and visit the beach.
 Then, we enjoyed Indian street food in Kerala, including tata dosa, puttu, and chicken thoran in Varkala, India!

 Vishnu and I started our afternoon atop the cliffs above Varkala Beach and headed off to get some incredible cardamom coffee at Coffee Temple.
 The shop is located in a popular shopping area among tourists.
 There are tons of restaurants and shops along the path here, which is like a boardwalk atop the cliffs.
 It’s the perfect place to buy souvenirs!

 Coffee Temple is an open-air restaurant.
 They’re famous for their cardamom coffee, which is a super strong black coffee.
 Usually they also serve it with milk, but they didn’t have any while we were there.
 I’m usually not big into adding sugar to coffee, but in this case, it helps bring out the cardamom flavor.

 Varkala is a very chill beach town.
 It gave me the impression of a hippie or rasta town.
 I loved the setting with the beach right there.
 Then, we headed to a shop that sells scarves and shawls.
 I needed something to cover my head because it was super hot and I was starting to burn.
 I wanted something cool and traditional.
 There were wool, silk, and cotton options, but there wasn’t really anything there I liked.
 So we pressed on to another shop further down the boardwalk.